- Masters Degree in City Planning from UC Berkeley

 I have an undergraduate degree in Zoology from the University of Wisconsin at Milwaukee, and received Masters degrees in City Planning and Transportation Engineering from the University of California in Berkeley.

 After I earned my undergraduate degree, I worked for six years as an environmental engineer in Milwaukee researching the effects of pollution on the three rivers going through Milwaukee to Lake Michigan, and what can be done to keep the rivers and lake clean.

 When Silicon Valley was booming in the late 90’s, I used my extensive technical knowledge to move into high-tech, starting as a technical support engineer.
 I quickly moved into management and have been in various high-tech roles for the last 25 years.
 I’ve worked at large tech firms such as Nortel Networks and VeriSign.
-I’ve worked at a couple of startup companies as the Director of Technical Support building up their operations from the earliest stages.
+I’ve worked at a couple of startup companies as the Director of Technical Support building up their support operations from the earliest stages.
 Recently I worked as a software developer for three years at the non-profit Save the Bay and for a couple of years at KQED in San Francisco.
 I currently work for a small financial firm in South San Francisco.